kitchoi/kitchoi.github.io/_posts/2014-05-12-TagDict-:-A-Tagged-Dictionary.md

 I just made a new Python class, [TagDict](https://github.com/kitchoi/tagdict), that allows mapping an object to multiple tags and searching for objects that match a list of tags.
 Previously I ran into situations in which I used nested Python dictionary (in fact, a recursive [defaultdict](https://docs.python.org/2/library/collections.html)) for my data even though the nested structure is unnecessary.
 I realised it would make more sense to manage my data using tags.
 But I couldn't find an existing module that I could use, so I figured I would write one myself.
 Quite a fun project!

-It is on Github (see link above).
-Please feel free to use, comment or contribute!

 Example
 ---